Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_2_hpc_software.md

-# 1.2 Software on HPC
+# 1.2 Software is different on HPC

 !!! info "Learning objectives"